Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Building Topical Authority Through Author-Content Mapping

-Assign each author to a narrow subject area where they have provable credentials—certifications, job history, or published work.
+Assign each author to a narrow subject area where they have provable credentials, certifications, job history, or published work.
 Google’s algorithms connect author entities to topics through repeated, relevant bylines.
 Map your writers to topics they can own, not just topics you need covered.
+(One health-vertical site I audited had their nutritionist writing crypto explainers because traffic, the nutritionist’s E-E-A-T signal effectively zeroed out.)

 Create a dedicated author hub page for each contributor.
 Include a full bio with credentials, links to external profiles (LinkedIn, industry publications, academic records), and a filterable archive of every piece they’ve written on your site.
 This gives Google a clear entity graph: Author X writes about Y, repeatedly, with depth.